mudler/edgevpn/README.md

 The decentralized approach has few cons:

 - The underlaying network is chatty.
-It uses a Gossip protocol and p2p.
-Every message is broadcasted to all peers.
+It uses a Gossip protocol for syncronizing the routing table and p2p.
+Every blockchain message is broadcasted to all peers, while the traffic is to the host only.
-- Not suited for low latency.
-On my local tests on very slow connections, ping took ~200ms.
+- Might be not suited for low latency workload.

 Keep that in mind before using it for your prod networks!